uricken1964/Workshop---Making-Bad-Codes-Better/README.md

 # Folder structure
 + Each scenario is stored in a separate folder (e.g. Scenario 01 in Folder Scenario 01)
 + All scripts have numbers and basically the script with the prefix 01 is for the preparation of the environment
++ The folder **SQL ostress** contains .cmd files as substitute for SQL Query Stress.
+   To use ostress you must download and install the **[RML Utilities](https://learn.microsoft.com/en-us/troubleshoot/sql/tools/replay-markup-language-utility)**

 + The folder **Windows Admin Center** contains json files with the configuration of performance counter.
 These files can only be used with Windows Admin Center
   - [Windows Admin Center](https://www.microsoft.com/en-us/windows-server/windows-admin-center)
 + The folder **SQL Query Stress** contains prepared configuration settings for each scenario which produce load test with SQLQueryStress from Adam Machanic